 Health Information Management Degree Specialization

 If you have previously earned an associate degree in Health Information Technology or an active RHIT certification, take the next step in your education with the Health Information Management degree specialization.
-Positions abound in hospitals, physician offices, clinics, and even in government agencies, software and IT vendor firms, insurance companies, and consulting firms.
-Some of the potential positions available with a bachelor's in Technical Management include Health Information Management department director, health information system manager, chief privacy officer, clinical data specialist, information security manager, and product marketing specialist.
+Positions abound in hospitals, physician offices, clinics, insurance companies, and consulting firms.
+Some of the potential positions for which you can be prepared with a bachelor's in Technical Management include health information manager, health services manager, and clinical manager.

 Learn more about DeVry's Health Information Management degree specialization online.